-All McKendree students are afforded specific Rights & Responsibilities in relation to the university conduct process.
+All McKendree students are afforded specific rights and responsibilities as part of the university conduct process.
 Information gathered during the conduct process may only be shared with faculty, staff, students, and/or advisors who are directly involved in the incident or necessary to the student conduct process.
 The University may also disclose gathered information to comply with a judicial order or lawfully issued subpoena.